ssharmaSD/predicting_power_outages/README.md

 - Create a box plot to see where most of the data lies
 - Remove outlier data points
 - Determine the most appropriate bins
-- Create a `duration_bins` columns to reflect results
+- Create a `duration_bins` columns to reflect the results

 <iframe
   src="assets_plots/boxplot.html"